mpancia/fresh_blt/README.md

 # fresh_blt

-A modern CLI tool for parsing and analyzing Opavote BLT (Ballot Language Template) files used in ranked choice voting elections.
+A CLI tool and python library for parsing and analyzing Opavote .blt files used in ranked choice voting elections.

 ## Installation

-For how to install uv and Python, see [installation.md](installation.md).

 ### From PyPI (Recommended)

-Once published to PyPI, install using your preferred package manager:
+Install using your preferred package manager:

 **Using uvx (recommended for uv users):**
 ```bash